paganick/llm-recommendation-bias-analysis/external_data_analysis/USAGE.md

 # How to Run Complete Analysis on Survey Data

+> **Note**: This repository includes fake/test data for demonstration purposes.
+Follow the instructions below to analyze your real survey data.

 ## Quick Start

-Your collaborator needs to run just 3 commands to get all outputs:
+Run just 3 commands to get complete analysis with 87 visualizations:

 ### 1. Prepare Survey Data
 ```bash